CHEM: Estimating and Understanding Hallucinations in Deep Learning for Image Processing: Introduction

-\cvprsection{Introduction} In recent decades, artificial intelligence has permeated nearly every domain, including medical diagnosis pipelines \cite{rajeev_ranjan_kumar1_advances_2025}, autonomous driving \cite{zhang_road_2018}, natural language processing \cite{gurevych_rate_2021}, and speech recognition \cite{mehrish2023reviewdeeplearningtechniques}, among others.
-Despite these advances, hallucinations have emerged as a recurring challenge accompanying the success of deep learning.
+In recent decades, artificial intelligence has permeated nearly every domain, including medical diagnosis pipelines \cite{rajeev_ranjan_kumar1_advances_2025}, autonomous driving \cite{zhang_road_2018}, natural language processing \cite{gurevych_rate_2021}, and speech recognition \cite{mehrish2023reviewdeeplearningtechniques}, among others.
+Despite these advances, hallucinations pose a recurring challenge that accompany the success of deep learning.
 The phenomenon of hallucination has been observed in a wide range of deep learning models, including Large Language Models \cite{zhang_sirens_2025}, Large Vision-Language Models \cite{liu_survey_2024}, Natural Language Generation systems \cite{ji_survey_2023}, and Large Foundation Models \cite{sahoo_comprehensive_2024}.

-Specifically, the hallucination phenomenon has been observed in image processing \cite{gottschling_troublesome_2025-1}, raising concerns in medical imaging \cite{bhadra_hallucinations_2021,tivnan_hallucination_2024} and in the natural sciences \cite{akhaury_ground-based_2024,belthangady_applications_2019}.
+Specifically, the hallucination phenomenon has been observed in image processing \cite{gottschling_troublesome_2025-1}, raising particular concern in sensitive applications such as medical imaging \cite{bhadra_hallucinations_2021,tivnan_hallucination_2024}, as well as in scientific imaging domains including astronomy and fluorescence microscopy \cite{akhaury_ground-based_2024,belthangady_applications_2019}.
 Figure \ref{fig: introductionplot} illustrates that hallucinations appear in astronomical image deconvolution tasks \cite{akhaury_ground-based_2024}.
-In informal terms, hallucinations refer to realistic textures in predictions that are missing from the ground-truth images.
-Despite recent efforts to formalize hallucinations in imaging tasks ~\cite{bhadra_hallucinations_2021, tivnan_hallucination_2024}, there is no consensus on a common framework to quantify hallucinations.
-In addition to measuring hallucinations, another key challenge is to identify the fundamental issue that leads to these hallucinations.
-Both understanding and estimating the confidence of the model in its outputs are crucial, as unreliable predictions can lead to misdiagnosis or erroneous decision-making \cite{cohen_looks_2024}.
-Given that textures often play a more significant and noticeable role than individual pixels, a hallucination detection algorithm should be designed to be sensitive to artifacts in textures.
+Despite recent efforts to formalize hallucinations in imaging tasks ~\cite{bhadra_hallucinations_2021, tivnan_hallucination_2024}, there is no consensus on a common framework to detect and quantify them.
+In this work, we characterize hallucinations as image features whose magnitude is incompatible with noise fluctuations, and build our framework upon this.
+In addition to their measurement, another key challenge is to identify the underlying mechanisms that lead to such artifacts.
+Both understanding and estimating the confidence of the model in its outputs are crucial, as unreliable predictions may propagate through downstream pipelines and compromise decisions based on them \cite{cohen_looks_2024}.